realthunder/asm3-wiki/Expression-and-Spreadsheet.md

   still no match is found, then the owner object's property list will be searched at last.

-* `.identifier`.
+* <a name="pseudo-property"></a>`.identifier`.
 A new syntax is introduced to make it easy for user to directly referencing a _local property_ without ambiguity, by preceding the `identifier` with a `.`, similar to Python's relative import syntax.

-  As a convenience, there is a list of pseudo proeprties defined as below, which can be use on any object referencing scheme, not limited to local property reference.
+  As a convenience, there is a list of pseudo properties defined as below, which can be use on any object referencing scheme, not limited to local property reference.